Lei Yue Mun Park and Holiday Village: Coronavirus

 In January 2020, SARS-CoV-2 emerged in Wuhan, China, and began spreading across the globe.
-By January 22, 2 confirmed cases of COVID-19 emerged in the SAR and the government set up two quarantine locations, the Lei Yue Mun Park and Holiday Village and the Lady MacLehose Holiday Village.
+By January 22nd, 2 confirmed cases of COVID-19 emerged in the SAR and the government set up two quarantine locations, the Lei Yue Mun Park and Holiday Village and the Lady MacLehose Holiday Village.
 5 citizens who came in close contact with the 2 victims of the coronavirus were put into isolation at one of the two quarantine camps.
+The facility consisting of 350 units was put into operation in July 2020, specifically for treating mild patients under the age of 50.
+The Holiday Village, now managed by the Leisure and Cultural Services Department, will be closed from June 2026 onwards to commence demolition of the isolation facilities, and will aim to reopen to the public by October 2026.

 Buildings and facilities

 The interior of Block 7, the 'Coffee Corner'.

 Facilities

 The holiday village include a total of 4 family hostels and 2 group hostels, all provided with balconies, bedrooms, and lavatories with showering facilities, accommodating the living of up to 282 people.
-It has transformed into a park/holiday village, with facilities such as rope courses, a horse-riding school (with a very steep hiking/hacking route up the nearby hillsides), tennis courts, basketball courts, football pitches, as well as other facilities for numerous indoor and outdoor entertainment.
-The barracks once housed by soldiers have now been transformed into small living quarters for the holiday village.
-Each block has a different purpose, providing different facilities for campers to enjoy, the most well-known being Block 10, the main Recreational Center, and Block 7, the Coffee Corner.
+The holiday village offers facilities such as rope courses, an archery range, a public horse-riding school, tennis courts, basketball courts, football pitches, as well as other facilities for numerous indoor and outdoor entertainment.
+The barracks once housed by soldiers were transformed into small living quarters for the holiday village.
+Each block serves a different purpose, functioning as public holiday camp accommodations for visitors and campers.
+The Main Recreational Centre, Block 10, offers a wide variety of indoor games and activities, including indoor rock climbing, indoor archery and indoor table tennis.

+The holiday village also offers facilities for catering and dining.
+Block 4 serves as the Main Canteen for the Holiday Village, while Block 7 serves as the 'Coffee Corner', an indoor café offering refreshments and light snacks.
+The Holiday Village also offers an outdoor barbecue area behind Block 10, with Blocks 11 and 12 used as Indoor Barbecue Areas in the event of strong winds and rainy weather.